hagar575/Tracker-App/README.md

 A backend API for tracking students' learning progress that is built with Django & Django REST framework

+## About
+A Django project to be able to keep track of students' processes through the API endpoints created with Django REST Framework

 ## Backend Setup
 1. Activate virtual environment
 ```